AseasRoa/Synchronator/README.md

 # Synchronator - PHP-like synchronous code in NodeJS

+# Before you start
+I wrote this tool for my own custom framework and I'm happy with it, I currently use it in production.
+But I can't give any guarantees to other people.
+Use it at your own risk!

+This module is intended to be used in some kind of framework, it must be prepared before use.
+Then it allows you to require modules in pretty much the same way as you are doing it now in NodeJS, but these modules are executed through Synchronator.
+Bugs and problems are expected.
+Don't blame me if something doesn't work for you, but please tell me about it :)

 # A little bit of history

 When I decided to rewrite my project from PHP to NodeJS, I thought that converting some functions from synchronous to asynchronous would not be such a big deal, but I quickly realized that this is not the case.
 My PHP code was already ugly and I did not want to make it worse, so I decided to find a solution.
-I knew there were many ways to make JavaScript code to look more synchronous - Promise, Generators and all kind of modules - but neither of them makes the code 100% synchronous.
-I wanted 100% synchronous code, so I wrote this tool for me.
+I knew that there are many ways to make JavaScript code to look more synchronous - Promise, Generators and all kind of modules - but neither of them makes the code 100% synchronous.
+I wanted 100% synchronous code, just like in PHP, so I wrote this tool to do exactly that.

 I did this module for my custom NodeJS framework and it helps me a lot!

-By the way, Syncronator is Terminator for asynchronous code :D
+By the way, Syncronator means Terminator for asynchronous code :D

-# The problem in NodeJS
+# Do we really need asynchronous functions in NodeJS?
+Not really...

 Writing asynchronous code in NodeJS creates a mess.
-But in NodeJS we don't have the same kind of events like in JavaScript (in browsers).
-We don't use out mouse or keyboard to interact with NodeJS.
-We use asynchronous functions in NodeJS mostly to prevent it from blocking.
-We don't want to block the whole application while reading a file for example, but in PHP we are used to read a file in one row of code without having blocking issues.
-PHP is of course much more intuitive, but can we do the same in NodeJS?
+But in NodeJS we don't have the same kind of events like in JavaScript (in browsers) - we don't use out mouse or keyboard to interact with NodeJS.
+We use asynchronous functions in NodeJS mostly to prevent JavaScript from blocking.
+For example, we can use **fs.readFileSync()** in NodeJS to read a file, but we don't want to block the whole application while doing that, right?
+After all, in PHP we are used to read a file in one row of code without any blocking issues.

-Yes, we can write fully synchronous code in NodeJS and still using asynchronous functions!
-And we don't need Promise or anything else that adds extra code.
-We can do that by translating out synchronous code into asynchronous in background.
+I can tell you now that we can write fully synchronous code in NodeJS and still using asynchronous functions!
+And we don't need Promise or anything else that still adds extra code that we don't like.
+We can do that by automatically translating out synchronous code into asynchronous in background.

 Instead of doing this...
 ```javascript